MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-basics.md

 ### Managing bot resources

-The bot resources, such as app ID, passwords, keys or secrets for connected services, will need to be managed appropriately.
-For more on how to do so, see the [Bot Framework security guidelines](bot-builder-security-guidelines.md) and about [managing bot resources](bot-file-basics.md).
+You will need to manage the resources for your bot, such as its app ID and password, and also information for any connected services.
+When you deploy your bot, it will need secure access to this information.
+To avoid complexity, most of the Bot Framework SDK articles do not describe how to manage this information.

+- For general security information, see [Bot Framework security guidelines](bot-builder-security-guidelines.md).
+- To manage keys and secrets in Azure, see [About Azure Key Vault](/azure/key-vault/general/key-vault-overview).

 ### Channel adapters